Roundup Lawsuit

 Verdict

-The jury ultimately ruled Roundup exposure did not reasonably cause Stephens’ cancer.
+The jury ultimately ruled Roundup exposure did not reasonably cause Stephens’ cancer in December 2021.
 Her counsel plans to appeal the decision.

 Deceptive Labeling Allegations

 Plaintiffs accused Monsanto of deceptive labeling regarding Roundup products.
 The label claimed glyphosate, the active ingredient, targeted only plant enzymes.
-Plaintiffs argued Monsanto knew glyphosate was found in human and animal gut bacteria, rendering the label false.
+Plaintiffs argued Monsanto knew the enzyme glyphosate targets is also present in human and animal gut bacteria, rendering the label false.

 Proposed Settlement Agreement

 An initial settlement proposed a $39.55 million Common Fund, with 25% for attorney fees.
 Claimants were to receive 10% of average retail prices for products purchased.
-Any unclaimed funds from the settlement will be distributed to designated charitable efforts.
+Any unclaimed funds from the settlement will be distributed to designated cy pres charity efforts.

 Final Claims and Distribution